Back To Top

-A beauty expert shares her ghd Unplugged review, fully assessing this travel-friendly tool's capabilities
+A beauty expert shares her ghd Unplugged review, fully assessing this portable and travel-friendly tool's capabilities

 Woman & Home Verdict

-This is a very convenient little tool for on-the-go straightening.
+Overall, this is a convenient little tool for on-the-go straightening.
 As is common with cordless straighteners, the 20-minute battery life means it's best for styling hair that's already closer to straight, or for refreshing hair that's already been straightened, but its portability can't be denied.

 Reasons to buy